Are you looking for informed advice and an engaged listener regarding

 No – consultations are held Sunday to Thursday from 8 to 10 pm on a “walk-in” basis.

 No – all consultations are free.

 Is the writing center only for struggling writers?

 No – the center is here to serve all students.
 Writers from kindergarten to the doctoral level are unfinished products with room for improvement.
 Learners in every category benefit from a one-on-one conversation about their ideas and writing process.

 Can I drop off my paper and pick it up later?

-No – our coaches can do much more to improve your writing by working with you rather than marking up a paper for you.
-Even if you are at the proofreading stage, we want to help you accumulate strategies to use with later projects rather than working exclusively to improve one isolated assignment.
+No – our coaches can do much more to improve your writing by working with you than by marking up a paper for you.
+Even if you are at the proofreading stage, we want to help you accumulate strategies to use with later projects rather than work exclusively to improve one isolated assignment.